mihaigalos/miniboot/README.md

 `Disclaimer: I'm using Windows.
 Sigh.`

-We finally want to send it over UART to the microcontroller which will write it to the I2C memory.
+We finally want to send it over to the microcontroller which will write it to the I2C memory.

-You may choose to use YAT Terminal to fill in the application payload and metadata in the external EEPROM, or create a sketch with Arduino which writes the metadata and the payload there.
+You may choose to use the UART method or the Monolithic Binary Method.
+* The UART Method: uses `YAT Terminal` to fill in the application payload and metadata in the external EEPROM.
+* The Monolithic Binary Method: creates a sketch with Arduino which contains a copy-pasted version of the application.hex and its associated metadata filled in manually.

 ```
-In this step, the metadata *and* the payload will be sent over to the MCU.
-The metadata needs to be
-present alongside the payload.
-Without proper setup of the metadata (i.e. : timestamp and CRC),
+Please be aware, the metadata needs to be present alongside the payload.
+Without proper setup of the
-the payload will be ignored by miniboot and not be reflashed.
+metadata (i.e. : timestamp and CRC), the payload will be ignored by miniboot and not be reflashed.
 ```

-### When not using YAT
+### The Monolithic Binary Method

+Don't let the name scare you. :grinning:

-You can compose your metadata by hand and using my [eeprom](https://github.com/mihaigalos/Drivers/tree/master/Eeprom/src) driver, store both the metadata and the payload in the external I2C, for miniboot to use.
+You can compose your metadata by hand, using my [eeprom](https://github.com/mihaigalos/Drivers/tree/master/Eeprom/src) driver, store both the metadata and the payload in the external I2C, for miniboot to use.
+Have a look at the `blink_hex` variable in [intel_hex.cpp](https://github.com/mihaigalos/Drivers/blob/master/Eeprom/src/intel_hex.cpp).
 You need to compile the example sketch and flash the MCU with it.
 Once it runs successfuly, you will have the code in the external I2C EEPROM.

-### When using YAT
+### The UART Method

 Br@y's Terminal is broken when using the send file feature.
 Use YAT Terminal to send the file via UART instead.